We will help you to prepare for GDPR

 One size definitely does not fit all.
 Whilst GDPR has a uniform set of rules to follow, every organisation, including yours, uses data in different ways and many organisations already have some form of governance in place in respect of data.

-Consequently, we urge any organisation that is offered 'template' policies, to exercise great caution about the risk they are not unlikely to be running.
+Consequently, we urge any organisation that is offered 'template' policies or an 'IT solution' to exercise great caution about the risk they are not unlikely to be running.
 In recent years, our legal sector auditing team has recorded more non-compliances than we can easily count due to organisations using template plans, policies and procedures!

 Our approach is far more comprehensive and tailored to each organisation.
-We offer a diagnosis before we present a cure!
+We offer a diagnosis before we propose a treatment!

 Phase 1: We conduct a fixed price gap analysis of your organisation and provide you with a detailed report, including details of what you need to do or consider to plug any gaps.
 Having received our report, some organisations feel happy to then amend their governance documents for themselves, but for those that would like us to assist, we move to Phase 2.

-Phase 3: We draft the new plans, policies and procedures for you (or simply amend your existing ones).
-Critically, before delivering the the new/revised documents to you, we also review the data control aspects for SRA compliance (and Lexcel or SQM compliance, if the organisation holds either of the standards).
+Phase 2: We visit your office to meet with the relevant key people in your organisation to discuss and map as to how your organisation uses data and would like to use data.
+Then, back at our own offices, we draft the new plans, policies and procedures for you (or augment your existing ones).
+Critically, before delivering the the new/revised documents to you, we also review the data control aspects for Lexcel or SQM compliance if your organisation holds either of the standards.

 It has implications for every organisation in the UK that handles personal data and whilst many organisations are complying with the existing legislation (the Data Protection Act) a fresh approach is required to meet the requirements of GDPR.